marcelosperalta/docs_javascript/course_freecodecamp/bootcamp_js_func_program/README.md

 Functional programming is all about creating and using non-mutating functions.

 ``concat`` offers a way to add new items to the end of an array without any mutating side effects.

+## Use the ``reduce`` Method to Analyze Data

+The ``reduce`` method allows for more general forms of array processing, and it's possible to show that both ``filter`` and ``map`` can be derived as special applications of ``reduce``.
+The ``reduce`` method iterates over each item in an array and returns a single value (i.e. string, number, object, array).
+This is achieved via a callback function that is called on each iteration.

+The callback function accepts four arguments.
+The first argument is known as the accumulator, which gets assigned the return value of the callback function from the previous iteration.
+The second is the current element being processed.
+The third is the index of that element.
+The fourth is the array upon which ``reduce`` is called.

+In addition to the callback function, ``reduce`` has an additional parameter which takes an initial value for the accumulator.
+If this second parameter is not used, then the first iteration is skipped and the second iteration gets passed the first element of the array as the accumulator.